php-library-league/shell/README.md

 ## How to Run

 Clone this repository to the root of PHP Library.
-Before running certain shell script, check *description* and *requirements*.
-Some of the scripts are meant to be used only from the root of PHP Library.
+Before running certain shell script, consult documentation.

 ## List of Available Scripts